simplex-chat/simplexmq/rfcs/2024-01-26-file-links.md

 ALTER TABLE rcv_files ADD COLUMN redirect_size INTEGER;
 ALTER TABLE rcv_files ADD COLUMN redirect_digest BLOB;
 ```

+These additional fields will exist on the file that is a short description to receive an actual description of the final file.

 While a description YAML is being downloaded, the application will get `RFPROG` messages tagged for final entity, containing bytes downloaded so far and the total size from the original file.
 When the description is fully downloaded, the worker would decode description and check if the stated size and digest match the declared in redirect.